ssusin270/cmasite/_posts/2025-07-18-Center-for-Mortgage-Access-Launched.md

 costs, CMA is the first organization focused exclusively on preserving and strengthening the federal government’s role in mortgage finance.

-“There’s a well-established ecosystem of organization engaged in housing advocacy and policy work,”  said founder Scott Susin, “but there’s a gap when it comes to protecting and
+“There’s a well-established ecosystem of organizations engaged in housing advocacy and policy work,”  said founder Scott Susin, “but there’s a gap when it comes to protecting and